M4A converter

 AAC audio in an MP4 shell — the Apple Music and iTunes default.
 Convertmaxxing converts M4A files into other formats (creating M4A isn't supported).

-Drop your M4A files here — or
+Toss your M4A files in here

 About M4A (AAC audio)